dmc0/open-schemas/README.md

 # open-schemas
-Physical schemas for various database engines suitable for various business types and tasks.
+Physical schemas for various database engines and file formats suitable for various business types and tasks.